 The Marais Project

-The Marais Project is a celebration of music for the viola da gamba centred around the work of Marin Marais, the great French virtuoso viola da gamba performer and composer.
-By way of the Project I aim to perform the complete works of Marais and other music for the viola da gamba.
-This objective is an Australian “first” in that the complete Marais solo, duo and trio suites have never been performed in this country.
+The Marais Project is a celebration of music for the viola da gamba inspired by Marin Marais, the great French virtuoso viola da gamba performer and composer.
+Formed by Jennifer Eriksson in 2000, the ensemble’s original aim was to perform the complete viola da gamba works of Marais – a monumental task which is more than 85% complete.

 The Marais Project is featured on the following titles